m-kupiec/compendium-typescript/README.md

 ### Overview

+"TypeScript’s type system allows you to build new types out of existing ones using a large variety of operators." ([TypeScript](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html))

 "you can create complex types by combining simple ones.
 There are two popular ways to do so: with unions, and with generics." ([TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html))

 ### Unions